 Astrological note: A dream of the return of a feeling often comes during harmonious transits of Jupiter through your 5th or 4th house, during its conjunction with Venus, and in periods of Venus emerging from a retrograde cycle.
 Sagittarians, Taureans, and Cancers recognize this dream with particular accuracy.
 If Venus is now touching your Jupiter — the Creator returns the living, and the dream conveys this through a feeling you thought would no longer be.

-You dream of a return that “cannot be”: impossible healing, an improbable event, the appearance of one who “surely will not come.”
-In the body — awe and a strange peace: life is wider than I was used to thinking.
+You dream of a return that “cannot be”: an impossible healing, an improbable event, the appearance of one who “will surely not come.”
+Awe and a strange peace rise in the body: life is wider than I was used to thinking.

-If the hope is calm — you have a living trust in life, and it’s worth protecting from devaluation.
-If this is “the last straw” — in reality it’s worth both hoping and taking concrete steps in the permissible field, not choosing only one.
-If after the dream you feel “something has shifted” — a rearrangement has truly happened inside; it’s worth trusting and not dismissing as “imagined.”
-If you are ashamed of hope (“irrational”) — the old habit “be a realist so as not to be disappointed” is pressing, and it’s worth letting hope have its piece, even if the world around does not share it.
+If, after the dream, you feel that something has shifted, a rearrangement has truly happened inside.
+Trust it; do not dismiss it as imagined.
+If you are ashamed of hope as “irrational,” the old habit of “being a realist so as not to be disappointed” is pressing on you.
+Let hope have its small piece, even if the world around you does not share it.

 Ask yourself: “In which sphere of my life does hope live right now that I am embarrassed to hold openly — and can I let it be, without the obligation to ‘come true at all costs’?”